Student Recruiting Guidelines

 - Email address from the company’s domain and not a personal email account (Gmail, Yahoo, etc.)

 - Website address

 Career Services requires the following information for each position submitted:

 - Clear job description (primary skills, knowledge and responsibilities)

 - Candidate’s requirements (level of education, majors, and level of experience)

 - Internship compensation per Fair Labor Standards Act

 - On-campus solicitation, posting of materials, or sale of products and services.

-- A part-time position offered outside of San Luis Obispo County.
+- A part-time position offered outside of San Luis Obispo and Santa Barbara counties.

 - Postings for an unpaid internship at a for-profit organization where Cal Poly exercises oversight over the internship and provides educational credit.
 This policy aligns with the recently released National Association of Colleges and Employers statement on unpaid internships.